AKHughes1994/SAXJ1810_Swift-XRT/step_by_step.md

 ```
 3. Record the BACKSCAL for the Src (7.9e-5), background (2.669e-2), dad-time corrected on sources time (5.32448753e3).
 Use the ratio of the BACKSCAL parameters to correct for the different area of the extraction regions, and once again calculate a net number of counts (and a count rate using the exposure time).
 Adopt 3x the upper Gehrels error as your count rate.

-4. To convert from a count rate to a flux first make your arf and rmf file.
+4. To convert from a count rate to a flux first make a spectrum, arf, and rmf file.
+Load in the spectrum and the arf (using `arf [ARFFILE]`) and rmf (using `rmf [RMFFILE]`) into xspec.
+Then pick a simple power-law model, and from there you can predict a count rate using `show rates`